Skip to main content

 If your situation looks like this… Best next move

-Senior is 65+ and needs help to stay home Start with CHCPE.
+Senior is 65 or older and needs help to stay home.
+Start with CHCPE.

-Senior or caregiver is part of a veteran family Contact the VA Caregiver Support Program Team.
+Senior or caregiver is part of a veteran family.
+Contact VA caregiver support.

 What to do if denied, delayed, blocked, or waitlisted